-RSM US LLP was appointed as our independent registered public accounting firm ("IRPA Firm") on June 16, 2008.
-RSM US LLP audited our consolidated financial statements for the years ended December 31, 2017 and 2016.
-The Audit Committee of our Board of Directors has selected RSM US LLP as our IRPA Firm for the year ending December 31, 2018, subject to the determination of the 2018 audit fees.
-The Audit Committee has the sole authority and responsibility to select, appoint, evaluate and, where appropriate, discharge and replace RSM US LLP as our IRPA Firm, and the selection of our IRPA Firm is not required to be submitted to a vote of the stockholders for ratification.
-The Audit Committee has elected to submit its appointment of RSM, US LLP for ratification by stockholders.
-Notwithstanding the outcome of the vote by the stockholders, the Audit Committee is not bound to retain the IRPA Firm or to replace the IRPA Firm, where, in either case, after considering the outcome of the vote, the Audit Committee determines its decision regarding the IRPA Firm to be in the best interests of inTEST.
-Representatives of RSM US LLP will attend the 2018 Annual Meeting of Stockholders.
+McGladrey LLP was appointed as our independent registered public accounting firm ("IRPA Firm") on June 16, 2008.
+McGladrey LLP audited our consolidated financial statements for the years ended December 31, 2013 and 2012.
+The Audit Committee of our Board of Directors has selected McGladrey LLP as our IRPA Firm for the year ending December 31, 2014, subject to the determination of the 2014 audit fees.
+The Audit Committee has the sole authority and responsibility to select, appoint, evaluate and, where appropriate, discharge and replace McGladrey LLP as our IRPA Firm, and the selection of the Company's IRPA Firm is not required to be submitted to a vote of the stockholders for ratification.
+Notwithstanding the outcome of the vote by the stockholders of the Company, the Audit Committee is not bound to retain the IRPA Firm or to replace the IRPA Firm, where, in either case, after considering the outcome of the vote, the Audit Committee determines its decision regarding the IRPA Firm to be in the best interests of the Company.

-The following table sets forth the fees billed by RSM US LLP as described below:
+The following table sets forth the fees billed by McGladrey LLP as described below:

-2017 2016
+2013 2012

 Fee Category:

-Audit Fees \$ 398,386 \$ 295,195
+Audit Fees \$323,634 \$292,523

-Audit-Related Fees - -
+Audit-Related Fees - 20,000

-Tax Fees 148,899 85,927
+Tax Fees 48,000 48,600

-All Other Fees 57,405 137,887
+All Other Fees -

-Total Fees \$ 604,690 \$ 519,009

-Audit Fees: Consists of fees billed for professional services rendered in connection with the audit of our consolidated financial statements and review of the interim condensed consolidated financial statements for 2017 and 2016, respectively, that are included in quarterly reports during those years and services that are normally provided by our IRPA Firm in connection with statutory and regulatory filings or engagements, and attest services, except those not required by statute or regulation.
+Audit Fees: Consists of fees billed for professional services rendered in connection with the audit of our consolidated financial statements and review of the interim condensed consolidated financial statements for 2013 and 2012, respectively, that are included in quarterly reports during those years and services that are normally provided by our IRPA Firm in connection with statutory and regulatory filings or engagements, and attest services, except those not required by statute or regulation.

-Audit-Related Fees: Consists of fees billed in each of 2017 and 2016 for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-These services would include auditing procedures in connection with acquisitions and divestitures, attest services that are not required by statute or regulation, and auditing procedures in connection with the adoption of financial accounting and reporting standards.
+Audit-Related Fees: Consists of fees billed in each of 2013 and 2012 for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
+These services would include accounting consultations in connection with acquisitions and divestitures, attest services that are not required by statute or regulation, and consultations concerning financial accounting and reporting standards.

-Tax Fees: Consists of fees billed in each of 2017 and 2016 for tax related services including advice, preparation of returns and other tax services related to federal, state and international taxes.
+Tax Fees: Consists of fees billed in each of 2013 and 2012 for tax related services including advice, preparation of returns and other tax services related to federal, state and international taxes.

-All Other Fees: Consists of fees billed in each of 2017 and 2016 for all products and services provided by the principal accountant, other than those reported above.
+All Other Fees: Consists of fees billed in each of 2013 and 2012 for all services other than those reported above.

 In accordance with the Sarbanes-Oxley Act of 2002, the Audit Committee's policy is to pre-approve all audit and non-audit services provided by our IRPA Firm.
 On an ongoing basis, management defines and communicates specific projects and categories of service for which the advance approval of the Audit Committee is requested.
 The Audit Committee reviews these requests and advises management if the Audit Committee approves the engagement of our IRPA Firm for such services.
 The Audit Committee has also delegated authority to the Chairman of the Audit Committee, and if the Chairman of the Committee is unavailable, to any other Audit Committee member, to pre-approve permitted services.
 Any such pre-approval must be reported to the Audit Committee at its next meeting.
-The Audit Committee did not approve any services pursuant to the de minimis exception of Rule 2-01(c)(7)(i)(C) of Regulation S-X during 2017.
+The Audit Committee did not approve any services pursuant to the de minimis exception of Rule 2-01(c)(7)(i)(C) of Regulation S-X during 2013.